- Ground floor bedroom

 - Broadband / WiFi

 You will find this delightful thatched cottage, hidden away amidst rolling green hills and narrow country lanes in a corner of the beautiful Blackdown Hills of East Devon.
 One of a small group of holiday cottages set within manicured grounds with captivating and far reaching views that stretch out over the magnificent landscape and valley beyond.
-An ideal base for exploring the region, with the market town of Axminster only a few miles away where you will find the original River Cottage Canteen and just outside River Cottage HQ.
+An ideal base for exploring the region, with the market town of Axminster only four miles away where you will find the original River Cottage Canteen and just outside River Cottage HQ.
 The Jurassic coast and resorts of Lyme Regis, Seaton and Beer are also all in easy reach.

 Kingfisher is a spacious and comfortable cottage with immense character and charm.
 Having once been split into two apartments the cottage has two en-suite bedrooms, a lovely double room on the first floor, and a ground floor versatile super king-size zip /link double, that can be a twin on request.
 A pretty first floor sitting room is dual aspect and bright and airy, boasting wonderful views across the grounds and countryside beyond.
 A spacious dining area is on the ground floor which serves as the main entrance and leads to a neat galley kitchen.
 Outside to the front there is a sunny patio equipped with seating and table, and to the rear, a dinky, private garden, surrounded with pretty flowering shrubs which offers a lovely spot for an afternoon cream tea as the sun creeps around the side of the cottage.
 The immaculate grounds are shared with the other cottages on site, and have a barbecue area and seating for picnics or relaxing with a good book.
 Membury lies in an Area of Outstanding Natural Beauty and is conveniently placed to explore East Devon, Dorset and Somerset, with close proximity to all three borders.
 The coast is just 8 miles and many of the beaches have dog friendly sections year round.
 Visit the new Seaton Jurassic, or a stroll along Seaton Wetlands and discover the wildlife that live in along the scenic estuary.
 Head to the popular resort of Lyme Regis for lunch at Hix on the front overlooking the beach or a famous fish supper from one of the kiosks.
 Try your hand at the latest sport of Paddleboarding, tuition and boards are available from the beach.
 The woods at Trinity Hill, just outside of Axminster provide a lovely circular woodland walk and the Tea Pot cafe at Miller Farm Shop at Kilmington makes a great place for a cup of tea and slice of cake afterwards.
 There are some super gastro pubs in the area, The Tytherleigh Arms, on the way to Chard comes highly recommended although it may be worth booking in advance.
 Kingfisher is a great choice if you are bringing your four-legged friend with footpaths on your doorstep.
 The cottage comes equipped with dog bowls, dog towels and a safety gate if required.